hzget/hzget.github.io/notes/english/abstract.md

 ***Text 3*** :
 The slowing economy slightly affects people's lives.
-And they remain optimistic about the its long-term prospects.
+And the public remain optimistic about the its long-term prospects.

+***Text 4*** :
+Intellect is undervalued in both the society and the schools.
+They pay more attention to praciticality, common sense and natve intelligence, instead of intellect.
+While practical is more important in the society, schools should be a counterbanlance.